Water Street District (Henderson, Nevada): Mixed-use

-City facilities and ice arena
+City facilities and ice rink

 The city's Henderson Convention Center opened on Water Street in 1982, and would be expanded several times.
 Henderson City Hall opened adjacent to the convention center in 1989.
 Henderson's justice facility is located across from city hall.
 A library operated on Water Street until 2010, and the building has since been used for other city departments.

 A renovation and expansion of city hall concluded in 2004, with new facilities constructed on land previously used as an event space.
 As a replacement, the city subsequently built the Henderson Events Center, adjacent to city hall on nearly three acres, previously used as a parking lot.
 The $11 million project opened in 2006, and includes an amphitheater.
 A $12 million improvement project was announced for the plaza in 2020.
 By 2021, the space had been renamed the Water Street Plaza.

-The Henderson Convention Center was demolished in 2019, making way for the Silver Knights' Lifeguard Arena, which opened the following year.
-It is an ice-skating center used by the team for practice, and is also open to the public.
+The Henderson Convention Center was demolished in 2019, making way for the Silver Knights' Lifeguard Arena, which opened on November 10, 2020.
+It is an ice-skating center used by the team for practice, and is open to the public for youth and adult hockey programs, figure skating and special events.
 It shares design similarities with City National Arena at Downtown Summerlin.
+Lifeguard Arena was renamed America First Center in 2023.